FIFA Rankings from 2010 to April 2025: Argentina Takes the Lead, Spain and France Follow

-This chart shows how FIFA world rankings have changed from 2010 to April 2025.
+This chart shows the changes in FIFA rankings among top national teams from 2010 to April 2025.

 Change Chart